We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the Federal Trade Commission (FTC), no research indicates that DNA tests provide a safe basis for customizing dietary supplements.

 The second issue involves a negative result for a certain condition.
-This may merely indicate that the test did not examine the particular genetic changes associated with the condition.
+This may indicate that the test did not examine the genetic changes associated with the condition.
 Most DNA tests only look at a small number of genes.

 Instead of taking personalized vitamins, the